geetikase/item_tasks_examples/README.md

 ## Questions these examples should answer

 * I have a Slicer CLI, how do I get it to an ingestible Dockerfile?

 * How do you build your Dockerfile locally for item_tasks ingest?

+This will follow an example using the item_tasks devops VM.

+There is a built in demo Dockerfile that is part of item_tasks plugin in Girder.
+This is an example task that you can build locally and then ingest.

+To follow this example, in your terminal:

+# ssh into the vagrant machine from the girder/plugins/item_tasks/devops folder on your host
+vagrant ssh
+# change to worker user
+sudo su worker
+# go to the correct directory where the demo Dockerfile lives
+cd girder/plugins/item_tasks/demo/
+# build the Docker image
+docker build . -t demo
+# you can see the new image as name=demo tag=latest
+docker images

+Then in your browser, add a new task to a folder, give it the name "demo", and be sure to uncheck the checkbox to pull from Dockerhub.
+This should import the new Docker image task as a new item_tasks task.
+I would kind of expect this to work if you try to ingest "demo:latest", but it fails for some reason.

+TODO: why does this fail?

 * How do you push your Dockerfile to DockerHub for item_tasks ingest?
 * How do you set permission flags on tasks?
 Refer to item_tasks plugin docs.
 * What should an item_tasks Dockerfile do with various args?
 An opportunity to talk about conventions/expectations.